vibhav22-raj/YouTube_Downloader/venv/share/doc/yt_dlp/README.txt

 -   res: resolution to ignore - one or more of sd, hd, fhd
 -   vcodec: vcodec to ignore - one or more of h264, h265, dvh265
 -   dr: dynamic range to ignore - one or more of sdr, hdr10, dv

-instagram

--   app_id: The value of the X-IG-App-ID header used for API requests.
-    Default is the web app ID, 936619743392459

 niconicochannelplus